Meet Our Teachers

 I aspire to make my classes a safe place for self-inquiry and exploration, not only of the body through the practice of asana, but also of the mind.
 In the spirit of scientific investigation we observe our actions, whether physical or mental, in an unbiased manner to determine what is useful.
 What habits have we acquired that affect the way our bodies move, the way our minds think?
 It has taken each of us a lifetime to reach this point and we are perfectly adapted to the life we currently lead.
 We begin to question: what changes might benefit us?
 Do we need to work harder?
 Or surrender more?
 Be kinder?
 I teach a slower practice, the Yin class being the slowest of all.
 This is not necessarily “gentle” since this requires a presence, a mindful awareness at all times, an effort of concentration to stay focused.
 We begin to re-learn how we are actually moving the body, as well as how to relax the chattering mind.

-I am a passionate learner, recognizing that just when you think that you “know” something clearly, a new piece of information can shift your perspective and completely change your point of view.
-I have been fortunate to have had access to many wonderful teachers, some well-known, some not so famous, as well as my own physical injuries!
-I am currently continuing my education in aspects of Yoga Therapy with Dr Ganesh Mohan of Svastha Yoga.
+Over the years I have been fortunate to have had access to many wonderful teachers, some well-known, some not so famous!
+In 2019 I completed a 300hr training in aspects of Yoga Therapy with Dr Ganesh Mohan of Svastha Yoga.

 If you have questions or need more details about my classes I can be reached at: email@example.com

 Yoga is a practice, a practice of living in a whole and peaceful way, a practice of balance, of ease, of mindfulness, of conscious breathing, and of moving the body in ways that contribute to good health and wellness.
 Living in a yoga-inspired way is a continuous life-long practice.